Wyntuition/jekyll-now/todo/03-work-project.md

 ## TODAY

 - Test time
     - indexes? better scans/ jouins?
+GEN BIG DATA?
     - See times.
 Create lots of data locally to see times.
 - still issues with perm script?